Best Samurai Experience in Tokyo

 Dai, the Instructor

-In 2004, I started training in kenjutsu.
-As an actor, I have appeared in over 50 stage productions and films.
-In 2008, I founded “Katanayaichi” and performed Tate (samurai sword-fighting) in 25 cities across 16 countries.
-I have also choreographed action scenes for many stage productions.
+In 2004, He started training in kenjutsu.
+As an actor, he has appeared in over 50 stage productions and films.
+In 2008, he founded “KATANAYA ICHIi” and performed Tate around the world. he has also choreographed action scenes for many stage productions.

-In 2013, I established the samurai school in Tokyo, training over 200 students from children to seniors.
-I have also been teaching Tate and action choreography for over 10 years at Tokyo Actor Professional School.
+In 2013, he established the samurai school in Tokyo, and he has also been teaching Tate and action choreography for over 10 years at Tokyo Actor Professional School.

 Kume, the Instructor